 Usually, a maisonette stretches over at least two floors in a building with an internal staircase and it is often located on the top floor and in the loft area.

 Most maisonette apartments “only” have two floors – duplex apartments are therefore also often talked about in this context.

 A Maisonette might also meet the definition of a condo, townhouse, or duplex.

 A bungalow can be defined as a house that has only one level, and no stairs.
 The definition of the bungalow type of house varies in meanings across the world. but as compared to a maisonette, A bungalow often spread horizontally while a maisonette occupies vertical space.

 Difference between Bungalow & Maisonette Houses

-We often receive inquiries of clients asking the better option between bungalow and a maisonette.
+We often receive inquiries from clients asking the better option between a bungalow and a maisonette.
 In terms of cost, the common assumption is that a maisonette is more expensive than a bungalow house.
 But is it true?